-Oppositional defiant disorder (ODD) and pathological demand avoidance (PDA) are both behavioral conditions associated with repetitive acts of defiance and poor emotional regulation.
-But while ODD is characterized by hostile behavior toward authority figures, PDA is primarily driven by anxiety and a need for control.
+Oppositional defiant disorder (ODD) and pathological demand avoidance (PDA) are both conditions that involve frequent defiance and challenges with emotional regulation.
+The key difference is that ODD often shows up as anger and hostility toward authority figures, while PDA is driven more by anxiety and a strong need to stay in control.

 Understanding ODD

-People with ODD consistently show disdain and disrespect for authority figures, like parents, caregivers, teachers, and other adults.
-The condition is typically diagnosed in children and adolescents but can continue into adulthood without access to treatment.
+(ODD) causes kids and teens to often challenge or disrespect authority figures like parents, teachers, and other adults.
+It’s usually diagnosed in childhood but can continue into adulthood without treatment.

 Understanding PDA

-While ODD involves a conscious decision to disobey authority, PDA behaviors are driven by anxiety and a desire for autonomy.
-People with PDA have an extreme and persistent resistance to everyday demands, like getting dressed and following routines.
-The condition can cause fear and frustration in young children, and it can be exhausting and overwhelming for adults.
+While oppositional defiant disorder (ODD) involves choosing to disobey authority, pathological demand avoidance (PDA) is driven by anxiety and a strong need for independence.
+People with PDA strongly resist everyday demands, like getting dressed or following routines.
+This can cause fear and frustration in children and feel exhausting or overwhelming for adults.

-ODD is recognized as an official mental health diagnosis, while PDA is a set of traits and behaviors that’s often considered part of the autism spectrum profile.
+ODD is recognized as an official mental health diagnosis.
+PDA is not an official diagnosis but is a set of traits and behaviors that’s often considered part of the autism spectrum profile.

 A few other key differences between ODD and PDD include: